Adversarial Training for Gradient Descent: Analysis Through its Continuous-time Approximation: Problem Setting

-In the next section, we will establish the continuous-time SDE approximation for Algorithm \ref{algo:Adv_relax}, with an analytical form for the approximation error bound.
-This SDE approximation enables us to establish analytically the robustness of adversarial training.
+Our approach is to establish a continuous-time approximation for the discrete-time Algorithm \ref{algo:Adv_relax}, with analysis of the approximation error bound.
+This approximation will enable us to compare analytically the PGD with adversarial training versus its vanilla form, as well as the robustness of adversarial training.